Zomwarrior/Minecraft-Stat-Cards/README.md

-# Minecraft-Stat-Cards
+# Minecraft Stat Cards Datapack
-A Minecraft datapack that adds a deck of cards to modify stats
+A Minecraft datapack heavily inspired by Vault Hunters that adds a deck of cards to modify stats

 To set up, rename a Shulker box to 'Card Deck' in an anvil and throw the item